 What's Next for the MacBook

-Intel in August announced its 8th-Generation "Amber Lake" Y-series processors, which are suitable for use in upcoming 2018 MacBook models.
+Intel has announced its 8th-Generation "Amber Lake" Y-series processors, which are suitable for use in upcoming 2018 MacBook models.

 Chips appropriate for the 12-inch MacBook include the 1.1GHz Core m3-8100Y, the 1.3GHz Core i5-8200Y, and the 1.5GHz Core i7-8500Y, which have much higher maximum clock speeds than previous-generation chips, suggesting some significant performance and battery improvements.
 Intel says its new chips can last up to 16 hours on a single charge, while also offering double-digit gains in performance compared to previous-generation chips.